Home » Look and Say / Whole Language

 7. Phonetic and structural analysis of the word.

-(R. Flesch p55).
+(Flesch.
+1955).
 These strategies (1-6 are forms of guessing) are identical to those advocated by some educational academics today.

-The ‘look and say’ reading schemes were very dull and repetitive, introducing new words at a very slow rate in order to aid the memorisation of whole words and sentences, but they proved lucrative for the newly emerging educational publishers.
+The ‘look and say’ reading schemes were very dull and repetitive, introducing new words at a very slow rate, in order to aid the memorisation of whole words and sentences, but they proved lucrative for the newly emerging educational publishers.
 Dick and Jane were the main characters in a hugely popular look-say scheme, used to teach children to read from the 1930s through to the 1970s in the United States.
 The Ladybird Peter and Jane Key Word reading scheme was written by British educationalist William Murray and first published in 1964.
 The Ladybird Key Word books were used in 80% of England’s schools until the 1970s.

-During the look-say era, Dr Joyce Morris undertook research on Reading in the Primary School (1959), collecting and analysing data from seven-year-olds at a large number of Kent’s primary schools.
+During the look-say era, Dr Joyce Morris undertook research on Reading in the Primary School (Morris.
+1959), collecting and analysing data from seven-year-olds at a large number of Kent’s primary schools.
 She found that reading standards in Kent at that time, ”…were above the national average.
 Nevertheless, 19.2 percent of the 3,022 survey seven-year-olds could be classed as ‘non-readers’, and a further 26.4 percent had some mastery of reading mechanics but not sufficient for them to be independent readers of simple information and storybooks.”

 (italics added.
 Stuart. p26/27 in Lewis&Ellis.
-Phonics)
+2006)

-See- Diane McGuinness’s book ‘Why Children Can’t Read’ p47-52 and Share’s ‘Anglocentricities’ paper p588. http://tinyurl.com/zba3jvv
+See- Diane McGuinness’s 1998 book ‘Why Children Can’t Read’ p47-52 and Share’s ‘Anglocentricities’ paper p588. http://tinyurl.com/zba3jvv

 ”Writing systems are solutions to the problem of representing spoken language in visuo-graphic form.
 It’s what they all do, despite their superficial differences.
 Writing systems that represent words as visual patterns independent of their pronunciations do not exist.
-Such systems are inadequate for representing large numbers of words: Too hard to learn or use”
+Such systems are inadequate for representing large numbers of words: Too hard to learn or use.”

 (Mark Seidenberg.
 Blog)